dsrvlabs/dsrvlabs.github.io/_posts/2019-09-24-terrad_out_of_memory.en.md

 Therefore we are considering accessing levelDB of Terra blockchain directly instead of using REST server when developing services for Terra network.

-If you plan to use or already make use of REST server for Terra nodes, please be aware of memory usage of nodes when processing REST requests. :)
+If you plan to use or already make use of REST server for Terra nodes, please be aware of memory usage of nodes when handling REST requests. :)